 We tend to be self sufficient – take a look at our Pack These Things that keep us sane on the road.

-10. Get travel and medical insurance
+10. Get travel and medical insurance for Cuba

 It’s a mandatory requirement in Cuba for visitors to have medical insurance.
 Cuba might have one of the best healthcare systems for her citizens (1 doctor to every 120 people), more doctors than the whole of the African continent and some of the most innovative ways to treat illness – BUT there is a legal requirement on your entering the country to have medical insurance.
 If you don’t have it and you’re asked to produce evidence, and can’t, then you’ll be forced to buy some from the relevant government authority.